singh-man/books/crackingTheCoding/17_hard.md

 ```
 EXAMPLE
 Input: {0, 0, 4, 0, 0, 6, 0, 0, 3, 0, 5, 0, 1, 0, 0, 0}
   (Black bars are the histogram.
 Gray is water.)
 ```
 ![](media/17_21_1.JPG)

-    Output:26
+    Output: 26

 SOLUTION